 Princess of the Stars, the prologue to Patria, is at once modern and primal.
-Audience and cast respond not just to the music in the natural setting but also to the mythologized drama, reminiscent of Ojibwa legend: Princess fell from the heavens while listening to Wolf ’s mournful cry, but the startled Wolf lashed out.
+Audience and cast respond not just to the music in the natural setting but also to the mythologized drama, reminiscent of Ojibwa stories.
+In this instance, the Princess fell from the heavens while listening to Wolf ’s mournful cry, but the startled Wolf lashed out.
 She fled to a lake – this lake – to bathe her wounds; Three-Horned Enemy dragged her deep into the water as his captive.
 Now, Wolf searches for Princess to attain redemption.

 A Nía Nía Nía Tía Tía Tía …

 Tiú Tiú Shanú …